-More than 500 university students and staff from Armenia were able to study or teach in Europe as part of Erasmus+ exchanges in 2017, while 17 Armenian students earned Master’s scholarships – it’s definitely worth a try!
+Almost 5,000 university students and staff from Armenia were able to study or teach in Europe as part of Erasmus+ exchanges from 2015-2020, while 141 Armenian students have earned Master’s scholarships since 2004, with numbers growing every year – so it’s definitely worth a try!

 It depends on where you will be studying and in which language the course is taught.
 Some exchanges offer courses in English, while others will be taught in the local language.
 Remember that taking part in an Erasmus exchange means you need to follow lectures, write essays, and take exams in the language of instruction.
 If you do not have a relevant language qualification, you will be asked to take a language test to assess your level.

 Before leaving, all exchange students must take an Erasmus+ online language assessment.
 The assessment results do not prevent you taking part in the programme, but can be used to identify if you need support, which is available through Erasmus+ online language courses.
 In some cases, the host university may also offer language classes.

 For student exchanges, the EU provides up to €1,500 (depending on the distance between home and host countries) to cover travel expenses and €800-€900 a month for living expenses.